MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 GET https://login.botframework.com/v1/.well-known/keys
 ```

 The response body specifies the document in the [JWK format](https://tools.ietf.org/html/rfc7517) but also includes an additional property for each key: `endorsements`.
-The list of keys is relatively stable and may be cached for long periods of time (by default, 5 days within the Bot Builder SDK).
+The list of keys is relatively stable and may be cached for long periods of time (by default, 5 days within the Bot Framework SDK).

 The `endorsements` property within each key contains one or more endorsement strings which you can use to verify that the channel ID specified in the `channelId` property within the [Activity][Activity] object of the incoming request is authentic.
 The list of channel IDs that require endorsements is configurable within each bot.
 By default, it will be the list of all published channel IDs, although bot developers may override selected channel ID values either way.
 If endorsement for a channel ID is required: